 I like it a lot, as it is something different.
-From the outside, it kind of looks like the Colosseum, but with the garden/park on top, it is very environmentally-friendly.
-It provides the concrete jungle with a little more green space.
+From the outside, it reminds me of the Colosseum.
+But, with the garden/park on top, it is very friendly.
+It provides the concrete jungle of Tokyo with a little more green space.
 Meguro Sky Garden is an oasis that gives you a break from the busy city.

-If you are hoping to get some nice cityscape photographs from Sky Garden, it’s not so good as there is a fence around the side of the structure and the many trees there, get in the way of any good scenic shots.
-Yes, you can get a few shots through the fence, but that’ll be hard to do for most cameras.
+If you are hoping to get some cityscape photographs from Sky Garden, it’s not ideal.
+The fence is tree-lined, which gets in the way of any good scenic shots.
+Yes, you can get a few pictures through the wire, but that’ll be hard to do for most cameras.

-From April to October Meguro Sky Garden is open from 7am to 7pm.
-From November to March it is open from 7am to 5pm.
+From April to October, Meguro Sky Garden is open from 7 am to 7 pm.
+From November to March, it is open from 7 am to 5 pm.